buildpacks/spec/buildpack.md

 The buildpack MAY specify any number of processes or slices.

-For each process, the buildpack MUST specify:
+For each process, the buildpack:

-- A unique process type for each entry within a `launch.toml` file.
+- MUST specify a `type` that is not identical to other process types provided by the same buildpack.
+- MUST specify a `command` that is either:
-- A command that is valid when executed using the Bash 3+ shell.
+  - A command sequence that is valid when executed using the Bash 3+ shell, if `args` is not specified.
+  - A path to an executable or the file name of an executable in `$PATH`, if `args` is a list with zero or more elements.
+- MAY specify an `args` list to be passed directly to the specified executable.

 For each slice, buildpacks MUST specify zero or more path globs such that each path is either: